izzygomez/izzygomez.github.io/r/README.md

 # Redirects (`r/`)

-Directory contains miscellaneous resources that I want to redirect to; may be something external (e.g. google spreadsheet), or something internal.
-Useful for e.g. creating iPhone shortcuts to commonly used websites/apps, etc.
+Directory to contain redirects to miscellaneous resources, both external (e.g. google spreadsheet link) or internal.
+Set `permalink` in the Jekyll front matter to customize URL.